 Another insurance term is Perils, which refers to the additional risk coverage included in the fire or consequential loss insurance.

 It protects the insured from explosions, riots and strikes, vandalism, aircraft, cars, and damage to water pipes.
-Burst or “natural disasters” such as damage caused by wind, flood an, earthquake.
+Burst or “natural disasters” such as damage caused by wind, flood and earthquake.

 What type of insurance is purchased?

-1. Single Family House – need to purchase HO-3 policy.
+1. Single Family House – need to purchase the HO-3 policy.

-2. Town House needs to purchase a HO-3 policy.
+2. Town House needs to purchase an HO-3 policy.
 Some banks also require Master Insurance.
 Master insurance information is available from the Homeowners Association.

 3. Condo: Under normal circumstances, the loan bank requires HO-6 policy (the loan bank requires Coverage to be at least 20% of the Appraisal value of the house evaluation price) and Master Insurance.